Óscar Santos

-Óscar Humberto Évora Santos (born September 8, 1960) in Lém Ferriera, Cabo Verde is a Cape Verdean politician and the Governor of the central Bank of Cape Verde.
+Óscar Humberto Évora Santos (b.
+September 8, 1960) in Lém Ferriera, Cabo Verde is a Cape Verdean politician and the Governor of the central Bank of Cape Verde.

 Santos was the president of Praia city council from 2016 to 2020.
-He has been the Governor of Banco de Cabo Verde since 4 January 2021.
+He began serving as Governor of Banco de Cabo Verde on 4 January 2021.

-Education
+Early life

-Oscar holds a Bachelor's degree in Economic Theory and Quantitative Methods and Master's degree in Economics, Specialization in Business and Finance, from the American University, Washington DC, United States of America.
+Oscar holds a Bachelor's degree in Economic Theory and Quantitative Methods and Master's degree in Economics, Specialization in Business and Finance, from American University.

 Career

-Oscar was the former Mayor of Praia from 2016 to 2020, and previously worked with the World Bank in 1994 and the United Nations in 2000.
+He worked with the World Bank in 1994 and the United Nations in 2000.